akselalp/ai_news_agent/README.md

 - Verify your integration token is correct
 - Ensure the database is shared with your integration
 - Check the database has the required properties

+**Pushover Integration Issues**
+- Verify your app token working correctly
+- Ensure your user key is correct

 **Email Delivery Issues**
 - Verify SMTP settings